 Step 3: Bake until golden brown.

 Step 4: Cut into squares, serve everyone at the same time.
-Top with butter, powdered sugar or maple syrup and enjoy a stress free breakfast.
+Top with butter, powdered sugar or syrup and enjoy a stress free breakfast.

 Sheet pan pancake mix in ideas